HubSpot says, 80% of consumers consider pricing as a major deciding factor when shopping online.

 Set prices as per customer segments or groups to boost loyalty amongst all sections.
 For e.g: Offering special discounts to registered teachers purchasing books from your shop.

 Entice people to complete the sale by offering personalized discounts for the items added to the cart.
-Automatically trigger offers to different users by displaying custom cart messages.
+Automatically trigger offers to different users like guest users, repeat buyers or first-time visitors by displaying custom cart messages.
 For e.g: Higher discounts on larger cart totals,‘Buy products worth $500 and get 20% Off on the cart total’ or ‘Add $100 to save an additional 10% on your cart’.

 Now that we’re aware of the benefits, reasons, strategies, and drawbacks, the next step is to see,